CommandDash/commanddash/readme.md

 ## The Mini-Engineer Vision

-Engineering a feature of an app requires multiple iterations of writing code, running tests and debugging to meet the end-user requirements.
+Engineering a feature for an app requires multiple iterations of writing code, running tests and debugging to meet the end-user requirements.
 Dash AI is aimed to automate this entire process.

 Imagine asking: *"Implement this JIRA ticket for me"*